-Black Bears are omnivores, which means they eat anything.
+They are omnivores, which means they eat anything.
 Their prime food is grasses, Blueberries, Raspberries, bugs, grubs and Beavers.
 They will eat anything but above is the primary diet of wild Black Bears in Ontario.

 If you are at a dump in Ontario to view the bears you can observe them ignoring meat, fruit and vegetables and going after food with high carbohydrate content such as bread and pasta.
 They go after these high carb snacks because they can build up their fat supply faster.
 Experienced outfitters know this so when baiting bears to come to a tree stand they use a wide range of food including food high in carbohydrates.

 All the Ontario hunting lodges in Black Bear Heaven are reporting 85% to 100% success rates.
-If you have been thinking about an Ontario hunting vacation, don't miss this fabulous opportunity because now is the time and this site has tons of Ontario hunting lodges to choose from.
+If you have been thinking about an Ontario hunting vacation, don't miss this fabulous opportunity because now is the time and this site has tons of hunting lodges to choose from.

-The Bear Hunt in Ontario starts around mid-august.
+Fall bear Hunting in Ontario starts around mid-august.
 In some regions Archery / Bow hunters can start earlier than Rifle and Black Powder / Muzzleloader hunters.
-The Ontario Bear hunting season usually runs from Mid September to the beginning of October depending how far north the outfitter.
-A non-resident Ontario bear hunting license is $230 and the export fee for the meat & fur is $35.
+The Ontario bear hunting season usually runs from Mid-August to the second or third week in September, depending how far north the hunting outfitter is located.